signalogic/SigDL/README.md

 As an interesting side note, besides x86 it's also possible to combine a half-size c66x PCIe card Tegra GPU SoCs, for example the Jetson TX2 board has an x4 PCIe slot (see Jetson pics above).
 What could be done with a next-gen Tegra (say 128 CUDA cores and 128 Tensor cores) and 32 c66x cores ?

 If you are using or considering to use TI c66x and wish to discuss this either with Signalogic or 3-way with TI Sr. Management, please contact Signalogic.

+&nbsp;<br/>

+<a name="CustomizedTargets"></a>
+## Customized Deep Learning Embedded Targets

+For information about customizing the above deep learning embedded targets, or developing something different based on combinations of the above targets or a new target, send e-mail to info at signalogic dot com.